MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 Images with a custom format can be used as any other image.
 For that, it requires some support at different levels depending on their usage:

-* To convert an image to this format at compile-time and embed it, an extension of the image generator is necessary; see:ref:`section_imagegenerator_custom_format`.
+* To convert an image to this format at compile-time and embed it, an extension of the image generator is necessary; see :ref:`section_imagegenerator_custom_format`.
-* To create a new one at runtime, some native extension is necessary; see:ref:`section_buffered_image`.
+* To create a new one at runtime, some native extension is necessary; see :ref:`section_buffered_image`.
-* To use it as a source (to draw the image in another buffer), some native extension is necessary; see:ref:`section_buffered_image_drawer_custom`.
+* To use it as a source (to draw the image in another buffer), some native extension is necessary; see :ref:`section_buffered_image_drawer_custom`.
-* To use it as a destination (to draw into the image), some native extension is necessary; see:ref:`section_buffered_image`.
+* To use it as a destination (to draw into the image), some native extension is necessary; see :ref:`section_buffered_image`.

 .. _section_image_binary_raw: